Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - The security camera hack in the Tech Room has been removed.
   - Cam.
 Net. support added with new cameras located in the Station and Water Tank.
   - Bug fixed: The explosive barrels will now have a shorter range but lethal blast radius.
 Originally, they would only knock out people, however charging into a barrel that is not lethal would cause a bug where Mercenaries were permanently sleeping.
 ---
+- Enhanced Station:
+   - Time limit has been reduced to 10 minutes, lives adjusted to 4 Spy lives and 3 Mercenary lives.
+   - Parking lot jacks have been reduced to 20 seconds to neutralize.
+   - Parking lot jacks door has been decreased from 3 seconds to 0 seconds.
+   - The second floor coop near the stairs that accessed Checkpoint has been removed.
+   - Train Maintenance’s entrance doors now open once Spies neutralize the first mission objective.
+   - Train Maintenance doors leading to each computer objective has been decreased from 3 seconds to 0 seconds.
+   - One of the Medical Kits located in Checkpoint has been moved to Train Maintenance.
+   - Bug fixed: One of the coops in the Streets could not be sniped through the grills.
+   - Bug fixed: Mercenaries can no longer jump on top of a table located in Checkpoint to easily guard both computer objectives.
+   - Bug fixed: Shifted a checkpoint light up to prevent any issues with its collision.
+---
 - Enhanced Steel Squat:
   - A new mercenary spawn point located on the third floor for the start of the game has been added.
 It will only be enabled initially, it is disabled for future respawns.